ABOUT THE DEPARTMENT

 - Diffusion Capacity: The diffusion capacity is measured when a person breathes carbon monoxide for a very short time (often one breath).The concentration of the amount of gas in the amount of carbon monoxide inhaled and the amount exhaled allows estimation of how rapidly gas can travel from the lungs into the bloom.

 Bronchoscopy is offered by the department on an out-patient basis, as well as for in-patients.
-The procedure is provided in the Endoscopy Unit, located on level-3 of the main building.
-After the procedure, the patient can rest for a few hours in the hospital’s Day Care Unit, located opposite the Endoscopy Unit.
+The procedure is provided in the Endoscopy Unit, located on level-8 of the main building.
+After the procedure, the patient can rest for a few hours in the hospital’s Day Care Unit.
 Patients can resume daily activities within a few hours of the procedures.
-To make an appointment for Bronchoscopy, please contact Endoscopy/Bronchoscopy Unit at 02-8431661 Ext.-1299 or 01717610903

 What is Bronchoscopy?